rj919/dryHeatViewer/README.md

 - scheduler_executors_type: threadpool
 - scheduler_executors_max_workers: 20

-A copy of the settings.yaml file is included in the notes folder.
+A copy of the settings.yaml file is included in the notes folder..

 ## Launch Commands
 **startScheduler.sh**